 Welcome to our Community page!
-If you live locally, please check in regularly for project updates and information of interest to our neighbours and the local community.
+If you live locally, please check in regularly for project updates and information of interest to our neighbours and residents of the local area.

 If you can’t see what you are looking for, or you have any questions or comments about the project, please email firstname.lastname@example.org.